michaelthielemans/Second-Brain/Cloud Engineering/Theorie/Continues Integration Continues Deployment.md

-Continues Delivery -> has human safeguards,
+- Continues Delivery -> Is has a pipeline where there are human safeguards. new versions are not completely automatically applied to production.
-Continues Deployment -> successful automated pipeline will push directly to production
+- Continues Deployment -> successful automated pipeline will push directly to production.
+No human safeguards.

 # Network infrastructure for service development